Orpheus and Fast Talking

 - European Spanish

-Voices for Hindi are currently being added to the portfolio and is
+Voices for Hindi are currently being added to the portfolio.

 British English, American English and Swedish are also available with

-natural sounding concatenative voices in Orpheus TTS Plus.
+natural sounding concatenative (unit selection) voices in Orpheus TTS Plus.

-Orpheus TTS Plus and Orpheus TTS are compatible with Microsoft SAPI 4,
+Orpheus TTS Plus and Orpheus TTS are compatible with Microsoft Speech API 5, (SAPI 5)

 Dolphin SAM, available from Dolphin Computer Access